 The heart of the city is the Vieux Port (Old Port), while on its north side you will find the Musée des Civilisations de l'Europe et de la Méditerranée (MuCEM).
 One of the symbols of Marseille is La Canebière, the iconic avenue, where you will find many stores and kebab shops today.
-Le Panier neighbourhood is the oldest part of the city and it's located just uphill the port.
+Le Panier neighbourhood is the oldest part of the city, and it's located just uphill the port.

-The two metro lines make stops at the main train station Marseille Saint Charles and intersect at Castellane station, as well.
+The two metro lines make stops at the central train station Marseille Saint Charles and intersect at Castellane station, as well.
 However, the metro doesn't serve the main attractions.
 Instead, it's better to take the bus.

 Marseille Port is the second trade port in France and one of the top cruise ports in the world.
-Looking back at history, the Marseille Port has played the main role in the city economy and development.
+Looking back at history, the Marseille Port has played the primary role in the city economy and development.
 Its dominance is still evident today.

-The Marseille Provence airport is well connected to the city and the surrounding area via train, bus, airport taxi and private airport transfer.
+Marseille Provence Airport is the fifth busiest airport in France by passenger traffic.
+It is well-connected to the city and the surrounding area via train, bus, taxi and private airport transfer.

-The price for a private transfer from Marseille airport to city centre starts from 58 EUR, one way.
+The price for a private transfer from Marseille airport to city centre starts from 60 EUR, one way.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.